andycroll/andycroll.com/_posts/2010-03-19-simplifying-tv.markdown

 * **Removable media:**

-  DVD, Blu-ray, VCD (?) & the late HD DVD
+  DVD, Blu-ray, VCD (?) & the late HD-DVD

 * **Storage / PVR:**

   Suspiciously downloaded TV, External recorder (DVD, hard disk or VHS), a built in hard-disk based recorder to a cable or satellite system (e.g. Sky+)